Delgan/loguru/README.rst

     logger.add(sys.stderr, format="{time} {level} {message}", filter="my_module", level="INFO")

-This function should be used to register sinks_ which are responsible of managing `log messages`_ contextualized with a `record dict`_.
+This function should be used to register sinks_ which are responsible for managing `log messages`_ contextualized with a `record dict`_.
 A sink can take many forms: a simple function, a string path, a file-like object, a built-in Handler or a custom class.

 Easier file logging with rotation / retention / compression